 In addition to degrading morale, Germany was bankrupt, food scarce, and jobs sparse.
 This

 set the stage for German unrest and gave rise to several political groups attempting to gain control.
 Hitler’s first attempt at a German political coup in 1923 was disastrous and his "Brown Shirts" were ridiculed as common thugs.
 Hitler was imprisoned for insurrection and utilized the time to write Mein Kampf (My Struggle.)
 Living off the proceeds from his book, Hitler decided his path to greatness involved politics.
 His efforts were beneficial and he became Germany’s Chancellor—with support from his “Brown Shirts” to run interference.
 With the death of President Hindenburg in 1934, Hitler assumed the position of Fuhrer (Germany’s leader.)
-He abolished the title of President and ended the establishment of any political parties outside the Nazi regime.
+He abolished the title of President and ended the establishment of any political parties, or elections, outside the Nazi regime.
 After almost two decades of being demoralized, unprotected, high unemployment rates, and poverty-stricken (including effects from the global Great Depression), Germans were ripe for a savior.

 Hitler presented opposing views of the “New Germany” to the world.
 In 1936, the Berlin Olympics depicted Berlin as a quaint and picturesque city with well-dressed, happy, and caring citizens.
 Overseeing the Olympics, with the first Olympic Torch Relay reminiscent of the ancient Greek games, was Adolf Hitler surrounded by swastikas and an enthusiastic nation bordering on idolatry.

 Beginning November 9, 1938, two nights of horror dubbed Kristallnacht (Night of Broken Glass), targeted the destruction of Jewish synagogues, homes, and stores.
-Glass filled the streets and Jewish-owned businesses were marked with the Jewish star and "Jude" painted below warning others to stay away.
+Glass filled the streets and Jewish-owned businesses were marked with the Jewish star and "Jude" painted below as a warning for others to stay away.
 Although many were filled with disgust at the overt display of anti-Semitism, many Germans were intent on being restored to their former power and stability.
 They looked to Hitler who made their dreams a reality by re-conquering Poland on September 1, 1939 (separated from Germany by the 1919 Versailles Treaty.)

 Hermann Goering, a flying ace in World War I, was placed in charge of the Luftwaffe—initially successful in combatting the Royal Air Force.
 He gradually became a member of Hitler’s inner circle and was the de facto head of the Nazi regime upon Hitler’s death.